-The information from the balance and walking tests will help us to generate a mobility assessment tool to be used remotely for people with Parkinson's disease.
+The information from the balance and walking tests will help us to generate a mobility assessment tool to be used remotely for people with post-concussion syndrome.
 Using the falls calendar will allow us to see whether your performance in the balance and walking tests reflects your risk of falling.
-The information from this study will help us to plan appropriate exercise programmes to assist in the reduction of falls risk in people with Parkinson's disease.
+The information from this study will help us to plan appropriate exercise programmes to assist in the reduction of falls risk in people with post-concussion syndrome.